saixrr/Hacker-news-scraper/README.md

-This Project is a node.js service which scrapes the real-time data from hacker News and streams them via websocket to connected clients.
-It stores the scraped data in a MySQL database and sends the latest stories published in the last 5 minutes to clients on initial connection.
+This project is a Node.js service that scrapes real-time data from Hacker News and streams it to connected clients via WebSocket.
+The scraped data is stored in a MySQL database, and the latest stories published in the last 5 minutes are sent to clients on their initial connection.

-**Prerequisites:**
+**Prerequisites**
+Ensure you have the following installed:

-Node.js (version 14.x or higher) : https://nodejs.org/en
+Node.js (version 14.x or higher): Download Node.js
 MySQL (for data storage)
-NPM or Yarn (for package management): https://www.geeksforgeeks.org/how-to-download-and-install-node-js-and-npm/ Git (for cloning the repository)
+NPM or Yarn (for package management): Install NPM

-**SETUP:**
+Git (for cloning the repository)

+**Setup**
+Clone the Repository

 git clone https://github.com/saixrr/Hacker-news-scraper.git
 cd <repo_name>

-Backend setup:
+**Backend Setup**
-npm i
+npm install
+Start the backend:
 npm start

-backend starts running in the port 5002
+The backend will start running on port 5002.

-frontend setup:
+**Frontend Setup:**
-cd frontend
+Navigate to the frontend directory: cd frontend
+Install dependencies:
-npm i
+npm install
+Start the frontend:
 npm start

-frontend starts running in port 3000(Note: change the origin in server.js if you want to use other port to not get cors error)

-**DATABASE SETUP:**
+The frontend will start running on port 3000.

+Note: If you choose to use a different port, update the origin in server.js to avoid CORS errors.
+Database Setup
-define your credntials in .env file like below:
+Define your database credentials in a .env file at the root of the project:

 DB_HOST=127.0.0.1
 DB_USER=root
-DB_PASS=******
+DB_PASS=your_mysql_password
 DB_NAME=hacker_news

+Create the database and tables by executing the init.sql file:
+Navigate to the folder containing the init.sql file.
+Run the following command:
-**To create database execute init.sql file** navigate to folder which holds init.sql and execute mysql -u root -p < init.sql
+mysql -u root -p < init.sql
-Note: make sure mysql is installed and password is set do not forget to start my sql service
+Note: Ensure MySQL is installed and running, and that you have set a root password.

+Starting MySQL Services
-In Mac:
+On Mac:
 brew services start mysql

-In windows:
+On Windows:
 mysqld --console